DDavidasd/Pixel-Platformer/README.md

     *   Dynamic audio feedback (pitch shifting effect on coin collection).

-# **Software Architecture, Testing & Clean Code (SOLID)**
+# **Software Architecture, Testing, Clean Code (SOLID)**
 The project was built using an **iterative development** workflow with a strict focus on code quality:
-*   **Iterative Testing & Playtesting:** Each development cycle was paired with rigorous manual testing and playtesting.
+*   **Iterative Testing and Playtesting:** Each development cycle was paired with rigorous manual testing and playtesting.
 This ensured that newly introduced mechanics (like wall-sliding or dashing) seamlessly integrated with existing physics without breaking character controller constraints.
 *   **Gizmos-Assisted Debugging:** Leveraged Unity's `OnDrawGizmos` rendering to visually test and verify collision radiuses, ground checks, and enemy edge-detection zones in real-time within the editor, drastically reducing physics-related bugs.
 *   **Raycast-Based Collision Detection:** Utilized `Physics2D.Raycast` and `Physics2D.OverlapCircleAll` for highly precise environment and enemy detection.
 This bypasses the typical latency of standard physics triggers, ensuring responsive controls and accurate hit registration.